fermi-ad/grpc-alarms-db/README.md

 - `getUserLayouts() -> UserLayouts`
   - Method that takes no parameters and returns all user layouts.
   - A `UserLayout` is the set of all top-level groups that a specific user has configured for their alarm screen.
 If a device in the group or a subgroup goes into alarm, it will appear in a category with the top-level group's name.

+## Environment Variables
+The following variables must be set for this service to run:
+- `DATABASE_HOST` - The host of the database, e.g. `localhost`, `10.32.12.53`, `fermi-db.fnal.gov`, etc.
+- `DATABASE_PORT` - The port to use on the host.
+Must parse to an unsigned 16-bit integer.
+- `DATABASE_USER` - The username to use when connecting to the database.
+- `DATABASE_PASS` - The password for the desired user.
+- `DATABASE_NAME` - The name of the database being connected to, e.g. `adbs`

 ## Sustainability